segyges/cuhadamard/README.md

 ## TODO

 1) Make sure this builds as-is from git pull and runs on pytorch nightly
-2) Push it to pypi
+2) Set up ci/cd to push it to pypi
 3) See if we can prebuild wheels

 ## MAYBE